Dr Gopinath Papichettypalle

 • Imidazooxazine moiety as polyketide synthase 13 inhibitors targeting tuberculosis

 B. Shanthakumar, P. Gopinath, Bharath Kumar Chagaleti, Venkatesan Saravanan, Senthil Kumar Palaniappan, Saeedah Musaed Almutairi, Dina S. Hussein, Yasmine Hamdy Eisa, M.K.
-Kathiravan, and Jesu Arockiaraj
+Kathiravan, Jesu Arockiaraj

 • Molecular dynamics simulation approach of hybrid chalcone-thiazole complex derivatives for DNA gyrase B inhibition: lead generation

-Afroz Patan, Vijey Aanandhi M., and Gopinath P.
+Afroz Patan, Vijey Aanandhi M., Gopinath P.

 Compounds bearing thiazole and chalcone groups have been reported to be excellent leads for antibacterial, antitubercular and anticancer activities.